catalinmoldovan/IP/README.md

 ###### >> (4) to return to the previous menu
 ___________________________________________________________

- (3).(1) - allows the user to open an update sub menu wich will allow modification of the task name, date, description
+ (3).(1) - allows the user to open an update sub menu which will allow modification of the task name, date, description
            and project name:

 What do you want to change?